bmatusiak/expo-headless-task/README.md

 3. If build cache issues: run module clean script if provided, then rebuild.

 ## Demo
-See `Demo.js` in this module for a working integration, including task registration and simple loop logging.
+See `Demo.js` for an integration including:
+- Task registration
+- Foreground service start/stop controls
+- Ping button using `emit('messageToTask', ...)`
+- Echo listener inside headless task replying with `sendFromTask`

 ## Best Practices
 - Always stop the foreground task when work completes to avoid a lingering notification.